 This article explains how and where you can renew your 90-day travel visa for Morocco.

-Morocco is a beautiful country full of exotic places to see and things to do.
+Morocco is a beautiful and safe country full of exotic places to see and things to do.
 When I traveled to this country, I fell in love with it and knew I wanted to stay there longer.
 But as a Canadian citizen, I was only allowed to remain in the country for 90 days upon entry.
 Holders of a UK, EU, US, Australian, Canadian, and New Zealand passports and citizens of following countries can enter Morocco visa-free and are allowed to stay there for up to 90 days.

 However, three months just didn’t satisfy me as I felt there was still so much more to see and do, so I looked online and made tons of research to find out if it was possible to extend my travel visa for Morocco.